 Problem: Lack of common language regarding the injured in a multi-casualty incident

-You’re talking about patient A, while your colleague is talking about patient B, all the while both of you thinking you’re talking about the same patient.
+You’re talking about patient A, while your colleague is talking about patient B, all the while both of you think you’re talking about the same patient.

 This happens when the wounded are not marked.

 Speaking of marking, another mistake that can occur is to call the injured by their diagnosis.
 For example, referring to a patient as “the one with scratches on their hands” is incorrect and dangerous, as it establishes a diagnosis (most often incomplete) and may cause no further tests to be performed.